evaera/RoVer/README.md

 - `DevForum`

-To create a role for all members of the dev forum min your server, use the following command:
+To create a role for all members of the dev forum in your server, use the following command:

 `!RoVerBindGroupRank DevForum:DevForum Member`, where `DevForum` is the *Virtual Group* and `DevForum Member` is the *Discord role name*